cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 ## Synopsis

-This document describes SDK interfaces in detail through the lifecycle of a query, from the user interface to application stores and back.
+This document describes the lifecycle of a query in a SDK application, from the user interface to application stores and back.
 The query will be referred to as `Query`.

 ## Query Creation

 A [**query**](../building-modules/messages-and-queries.md#queries) is a request for information made by end-users of applications through an interface and processed by a full-node.
 Users can query information about the network, the application itself, and application state directly from the application's stores or modules.
-Note that queries are different from [transactions](../core/transactions.md) (view the lifecycle [here](../basics/tx-lifecycle.md)), particularly in that they do not require consensus to be processed; they can be fully handled by one full-node.
+Note that queries are different from [transactions](../core/transactions.md) (view the lifecycle [here](../basics/tx-lifecycle.md)), particularly in that they do not require consensus to be processed (as they do not trigger state-transitions); they can be fully handled by one full-node.

-For the purpose of explaining a query lifecycle, let's say `Query` is requesting a list of delegations made by a certain delegator address in the application called `app`.
+For the purpose of explaining the query lifecycle, let's say `Query` is requesting a list of delegations made by a certain delegator address in the application called `app`.
 As to be expected, the [`staking`](https://github.com/cosmos/cosmos-sdk/tree/master/x/staking/spec) module handles this query.
 But first, there are a few ways `Query` can be created by users.

 ### CLI